Create Bicep files by using Visual Studio Code

 - Single resource or multiple resources.

 - JSON values, such as objects, arrays, and strings.
-A string with double-quotes is converted to single-quotes.
+A string with double quotation marks converts to one with single quotation marks.

 For example, you can start with the following Bicep file: